worldline-go/rest/README.md

-# Rest
+# rest

-Rest-API helper for Go.
+rest-API helper for Go.